 Besides her training, Liisa is studying physiology and genetics at the University of Turku.
 She wants to help other young people like herself, “By setting an example, I hope I can inspire disabled persons to get into sports and encourage them to lead active lives”.

 Liisa’s love for her sports is unquestionable.
-Her preparation for Rio relies on her unyielding determination and passion.
 “I’ve always said that athletics is like the weather in Finland, 90 percent awful, but 10 percent absolutely fabulous.
 As a top athlete, you only remember the 10 percent.
 When you love what you do and have a real passion for it, you can achieve anything.”